Rithvik2006/Pandas_Blog/blog.md

 Matplotlib is a visualization library.
 It helps us make graphs and plots so we can **see patterns in data**.

+If Pandas is like Excel for Python, then Matplotlib is like having Excel charts — but much more customizable and powerful.

+With just a few lines of code, you can make:
-- Line plots
+- Line plots → Show trends over time (e.g., stock prices, temperature changes).
-- Bar charts
+- Bar charts → Compare categories (e.g., sales by region).
-- Scatter plots
+- Scatter plots → Show relationships between two variables (e.g., hours studied vs. marks scored).
+- Histograms → Show distributions (e.g., how exam scores are spread across students).
+- Pie charts → Show proportions (e.g., market share of companies).

 👉 Data is easier to understand when you can see it visually.